 Where to go for care

 Go to the ER ifIt can’t wait.
 Any life-threatening or sudden severe condition, call 911 and/or go to the emergency room.
-(An ER visit is a $100 copay.)

 Common or chronic conditions

-Behavioral health & substance disorder service
+Behavioral health & substance use disorder services

 When you’re feeling overwhelmed, you shouldn’t have to wait for regular office hours.
 Whether for everyday challenges or more serious problems, your behavioral health benefit offers access to online resources around the clock.